Aliases for DGUOK Gene

 GeneCards Summary for DGUOK Gene

 DGUOK (Deoxyguanosine Kinase) is a Protein Coding gene.
-Diseases associated with DGUOK include mitochondrial dna depletion syndrome, hepatocerebral form due to dguok deficiency and mitochondrial dna depletion syndrome 3.
-Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
-GO annotations related to this gene include nucleoside kinase activity and deoxyguanosine kinase activity.
-An important paralog of this gene is TK2.
+Diseases associated with DGUOK include Mitochondrial Dna Depletion Syndrome 3 and Progressive External Ophthalmoplegia With Mitochondrial Dna Deletions, Autosomal Recessive 4.
+Among its related pathways are Metabolism of nucleotides and Metabolism.
+Gene Ontology (GO) annotations related to this gene include nucleoside kinase activity and deoxyguanosine kinase activity.
+An important paralog of this gene is DCK.